phansch/mini_rfc_for_cargo_lint_configuration/README.md

 ## Future possibilities

-* It might be desireable to also be able to configure the settings of specifics lints.
+* It might be desirable to also be able to configure the settings of specifics lints.
 Such as via the `clippy.toml`.
 * It would make sense to include other settings related to lints, such as output verbosity or `--cap-lints` in the lint configuration.

 ## TODO text